The Strangest Roadside Attraction in Every State

 Florida: World’s largest seashell factory

 Known as the shelling capital of the world, it’s only fitting that Fort Myers would be home to The Shell Factory, which claims to be the largest seashell retailer in the world.
 In addition to shells, visitors will find the largest taxidermy collection in North America and changing displays like the “Year Round Christmas House.”
 There’s also a restaurant, trampoline, zip lines, and bumper boats on the 18-acre property.
-Find out the most iconic bucket list adventures in each state.

 Georgia: Georgia Guidestones